SMART-Dal/DLFeedback/README.md

 2. Navigate to the specific project directory you are interested in.
 3. Follow the instructions provided in the README file of that project to set up and run the code.

+## Notes
+1. For added convenience, all the necessary python libraries for all the subprojects can be installed using the `requirements.txt` file.
+Use the command below to install all the dependencies using pip:
+`pip install -r requirements.txt`